calligraffiti/cookiecutter-fountain/README.md

 # Fountain-cookiecutter - A Fountain screenplay cookiecutter template!

-This is a cookiecutter template, that helps you to quickly set up a new [Fountain](https://www.fountain.io) screenplay project so you can get straight to writing.
+This is a cookiecutter template, that helps you to quickly set up a new [Fountain](https://www.fountain.io) screenplay project, so that you can get straight to writing.

 ## Features